 As if home selling wasn’t stressful enough, COVID-19 certainly complicated the matter.
 But for many homeowners, listing a home is still worth the effort as long as you’re willing to experience a few hiccups along the way.
 A tidy profit may await you at the end of it all.

 The coronavirus has affected far more than the real estate industry.
 If you want to see more steps to selling a house or paying the bills as a furloughed worker, we have tips.
-Visit our coronavirus financial help center to stay afloat during these challenging times.
+Visit our Mortgage page for more tools and pages when it comes to owning or selling a home.